x811zou/BEASTIE_pipeline_script/README.md

 --random           --> default: even haplotype mode so that p = 0.5 --force            --> default: check success file --noPASSfilter     --> default: there is PASS filter in VCF (SNPs will be filtered by quality score > 10 based on SPAG1 sample)
 --hardac           --> default: DCC partition "scavenger".
 Hardac parition "all".
-(If else, change it in full_pipeline2.slurm)
+(If else, customize it in full_pipeline2.slurm)
 --email            --> default: xz195@duke.edu.
 (Change it to your email address.)
 ```
 (3) Instructions to run step2 pipeline scripts: